Bassam Fattouh Keynote Speaker

 Dr. Bassam Fattouh is a specialist in energy commodities, particularly oil and oil products, and Middle East and North Africa energy.
-Barton Seaver is one of America’s leading food thinkers and innovative ocean conservationists, committed to the creation of sustainable food systems with an emphasis on fisheries restoration.
 He is also a thoughtful commentator on the economic, business and institutional environment of the Middle East and North Africa, as well as management perspectives and sectoral issues in these regions, and Islamic banking and finance.

 He is the Director of the Oxford Institute for Energy Studies and Professor at the School of Oriental and African Studies.
 He has published a variety of articles on the international oil pricing system, OPEC pricing power, security of Middle Eastern oil supplies, and the dynamics of oil prices and oil price differentials where his articles has appeared in Energy Economics, The Energy Journal, and Energy Policy.